Thank you! Your submission has been received!

 Blockchain ensures the secure exchange of medical records and health data integrity, enhancing privacy and trust in digital healthcare.
 Its applications extend to managing pharmaceutical supply chains, reducing fraud, and enabling secure, transparent consent processes for clinical research.

-These technologies form a foundation for a more accessible, efficient, and patient-centered healthcare system.
+These technologies form a foundation for a more accessible, efficient, and patient-centred healthcare system.

 Digital Transformation Service